 Day 2 - Goroka Festival

-From here, you will proceed to the showground where you will witness thousands of warriors, all dressed in their very finest traditional regalia, performing and dancing and in sing-sing.
+Colours, kundu drums and chanting explore your senses as thousands of warriors, all dressed in their very finest traditional regalia, performing and dancing and in sing-sing.
 Each group, with their own cultures and languages vow to outclass the other groups.
 Walk among the dancers, shake their hands and meet them.

 Following the festival, you will be transferred to the Tumbuna market for the opportunity to purchase locally made handicrafts before returning to your hotel late in the afternoon.
+(B,L,D)

 Day 3 - Goroka Festival